stonerl/change-10-band-eq/README.md

 ## Installation

-- Add `Change 10-Band EQ.shortcut` to the Shortcuts App
-- Copy the `EQ-Settings.json` to a location on your hard drive e.g. the iCloud Shortcuts folder
+1. Copy the `EQ-Settings.json` file to your computer, e.g., to the iCloud Shortcuts folder.
+2. Double-click the `Change 10-Band EQ.shortcut` file
+to add it to the Shortcuts app.
+3. Select the `EQ-Settings.json` file when asked for it.
-- Open the Shortcuts App and select the file location
+4. Open the Shortcuts app and run it manually, once while playing music.
+5. When prompted, select `Always allow` in every dialog.

 ## Usage

-Either run the shortcut manually or bind it to a keyboard shortcut.
+The shortcut is added to the `Services Menu`, you can either run it manually or bind it to a keyboard shortcut.

 You can also us an app like [Shortery](https://apps.apple.com/app/id1594183810) to automate the execution of the shortcut.
-E.g. whenever the Music App is in focus execute the shortcut.
+E.g. whenever the Music app is in focus execute the shortcut.

 ## Additional information